 Contractors are at risk in three general areas: managing the contract, invoicing customers, and purchasing items for use in the contract.

 In this article, we focus on the third area: what firms need to know about sales and use tax and purchasing items for use during the contract execution period.
-(Click here to read the first article in this series, on managing the contract.
-Click here to read the second article in the series, on invoicing customers.)

 Make Sure You Are Paying Tax in the Right “State” of Mind

 If a contracting firm is located in one state and performing work in another, the jurisdiction to which you owe tax and the amount of that tax could change dramatically.
 Most states treat contractors as the end consumer of materials used for a project and will typically require the contractor to pay sales tax on these items at the time of purchase, or accrue and remit use tax on materials that may have been sourced from out-of-state vendors.

 To better understand how your firm may be at risk, an example may be helpful: A Georgia firm installing light posts on the cart path of a golf course in Alabama is governed by a fixed bid contract of $75,000.
 The contractor would be identified as the end consumer of the “goods” used to complete the project in Alabama where the work is being performed.
 If these materials are purchased in Alabama, tax would need to be paid at the time of purchase in the state.
 If these materials were sourced from Georgia by the contractor, there may be a need to accrue use tax on the items used in Alabama to complete the project depending on how the materials were shipped to the job site and who delivered the materials.

 You Cannot Pick and Choose Your Tax Rates

 Let us assume that the contractor performing the work above decided to purchase the light poles used for the project in Georgia and have them hauled to Alabama on a personally owned flatbed trailer.
 The rest of the materials will be sourced from Alabama and used on the project immediately.